 About the Ballarat Cycle Classic

-The 2013 Ballarat Cycle Classic, held on Sunday February 10 provides all cyclist enthusiasts the opportunity to take part in an iconic community event along the much-vaunted Australian National Road Cycling course.
+The 2014 Ballarat Cycle Classic on Sunday February 16, provides all cyclist enthusiasts the opportunity to take part in an iconic community event along the much-vaunted Australian National Road Cycling course.
 Riders from all across Victoria, and even interstate, make a beeline for Lake Wendouree for the time-honoured event which sees all funds raised donated to the Fiona Elsey Cancer Research Institute.

 In recognition of the event, a cycling jersey has been sponsored and designed.
 This jersey is included in the entry fee for the first 1,200 full priced entrants.

-At the start/finish area of Lake Wendouree a Family Fun Day has been organised, featuring free kids entertainment and quality food and beverages available.
+At the new start/finish area of Lake Wendouree between the Rotunda and the Adventure Playgrouns, a Family Fun Day has been organised, featuring free kids entertainment and quality food and beverages available.
 Sponsors have the opportunity to promote their product or service.
-The inside lane of Wendouree Parade will be closed to traffic and the section of the parade between Mair Street and Pleasant Street North will be closed completely.
-This will enhance the event as well as maximising safety for all.
-Parking is provided at the City Oval in Mair Street.
-Bathroom and change facilities are also be available.
+The inside lane of Wendouree Parade will be closed to traffic, this will enhance the event as well as maximising safety for all.

 Again, the event has been well supported by local businesses as well as City of Ballarat.
 The Council's support has ensured the longevity of the event which continues to support the valued work into cancer research.
-In the six year history of the Classic the event has raised upwards of $630,000 for the Fiona Elsey Cancer Research Institute.
+In the seven year history of the Classic, the event has raised upwards of $876,000 for the Fiona Elsey Cancer Research Institute.

 History of the Event

-The City of Ballarat is supporting this event again in 2013.
-Join with us for a great day of cycling and entertainment and give those with cancer a reason to hope for the brightest future.
+The City of Ballarat is supporting this event again in 2014.
+Join with us for a great day of cycling and entertainment and help us fight cancer through research.